tomsarry/WOYT/README.md

 This project is the front-end of WOYT.
 The languages I used are react, TypeScript and SASS.

-This website needs you to first download the .json file giving you your full youtube history, available (here)[https://takeout.google.com/settings/takeout].
+This website needs you to first download the .json file giving you your full youtube history, available [here](https://takeout.google.com/settings/takeout "Google Takeout").
 Only select youtube, viewed history, and JSON for the file format.
 You can then create the takeout request and will have to wait a few before downloading the file.